radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 13. If you would like all of the possible attributes returned from the secondary object, select the All attributes option.
 Otherwise, list the attributes to return.

 14. If you choose to list the attributes, all attributes are listed by default.
-You can choose to remove the ones you don’t want by selecting them (you can select multiple at once), and clicking Remove.
+You can choose to remove the ones you don’t want by selecting them (you can select multiple at once), and clicking **Remove**.

-15. If you accidently delete an attribute and need to add it back, click Add and select the attribute from the list.
+15. If you accidently delete an attribute and need to add it back, click **Add** and select the attribute from the list.
 You can select multiple attributes at once using Ctrl + click.

 16. You can provide a virtual/mapped name for any of the attributes as well by clicking in the Virtual Name column for the attribute and entering the mapped attribute name.